jlumpe/jlumpe-gambit-lab-nb/experiments/210428-database-v1.2-fix-remaining-overlaps/readme.md

 Calculates some additional intermediate data based on taxa and overlaps to be used in other notebooks.

+### 210513-overlap-pw-heatmaps

+Heatmaps of maximum pairwise distances between leaves of each internal taxon with remaining overlaps.
+Cells with distance exceeding the min inter score for the internal taxon are marked.

+Intended to help identify leaves which may contain outliers driving the diameter of the ancestor taxon up, contributing to overlaps.

+#### Results

+See many candidates for further investigation with regard to outliers, however many taxa have a very large fraction of leaf PW distances over the min inter value.

 ## Output

 * `data/intermediate/210428-database-v1.2-fix-remaining-overlaps/`